At VK1AD Bi-Quad antenna construction I’ve had a hoot-of-a-time building 23cm antennas for SOTA and portable field ops. 🙂

 It’s time to cut my signal ‘losses’ and move the transverter to the top of the tripod.
 This option permits the full extension of the tripod to a height of 1.4 metres above ground level, every millimetre gained helps.

 Sunday 31 December 2017…its New Years Eve and I have nothing on my plate!
-Starting with a tripod mount for the 23cm Bi-Quad antenna, I have also spent the afternoon fabricating a small platform for my SG-Lab 23cm transverter.
+Starting with a tripod mount for the 23cm Bi-Quad antenna, also known as a double-quad antenna, I have also spent the afternoon fabricating a small platform for my SG-Lab 23cm transverter.

 First let’s look at the the Bi-Quad antenna mount